 - Specific – the goal statement must be clear-cut which even your grandmother can understand.

-- Measurable – the goal must be quantifiable such as, 90% marks, within 2 years, an admission into a B.Sc.
+- Measurable – the goal must be quantifiable such as 90% marks, within 2 years, admission into a B.Sc.
 Botany course, etc.

-- Attainable – your goal must be something which you can achieve; for example, if you are not studying Mathematics in Class 11-12th, you may not be able to become a Data Scientist.
+- Attainable – your goal must be something that you can achieve; for example, if you are not studying Mathematics in Class 11-12th, you may not be able to become a Data Scientist.

 - Realistic – your goal must be realistic and practical.
 For example, if you are in class 10th today, you can’t become an Aeronautical Engineer in 5 years.
 It will take at least 6 years.

 - Time-bound – your goal must have a deadline set into it.
 Without a specific time period, a goal is vague.

 - Make a plan – once you have decided upon your goals, you must make a clear-cut step-by-step plan as to how to achieve your goals.
 This is an essential step in understanding how to choose a career.
 Without a plan, you will be nowhere.

 - Taking expert Career Counsellors’ advice during the process of goal-setting and action planning will make a lot of sense.
 You can also take the help of Mentors who have experience in the career path that you want to take.